Skywriting: Description

-The typical smoke generator consists of a pressurized container of viscosity oil, such as Chevron/Texaco "Canopus 13" (formerly "Corvus Oil").
+The typical smoke generator consists of a pressurized container of viscous oil, such as Chevron/Texaco "Canopus 13" (formerly "Corvus Oil").
 The oil is injected into the hot exhaust manifold, vaporizing it into a huge volume of dense white smoke.

 Relatively few pilots have the skills to skywrite legibly.
 Also, wake turbulence and wind disperse and shear the smoke, causing the writing to blur and twist, usually within a few minutes.
 For these reasons, computer-controlled "skytyping" has been developed where multiple small aircraft, flying in line abreast formation, write in dot-matrix fashion, creating messages that can be much longer, and legible for longer periods, than those of traditional skywriting.

 History

 The beginnings of skywriting are disputed.
 In a 1926 letter to The New York Times, Albert T. Reid wrote: